Rolodophone/nea/report/report.md

 	2. Jane should be able to jump from large objects to climb onto the upper level
 	2. Jane should be able to drop from the upper level down to the ground level
 	3. Jane should only be able to jump when she is on solid ground
-	1. When Jane drops from a large height (e.g. from the upper level or from near the top of a ladder or staircase), if the user does not do a forward roll within 500 ms of touching the ground, Jane's health is decreased by an amount that is proportional to the distance dropped
+	1. When Jane drops from a large height (e.g. from the upper level or from near the top of a ladder or staircase), if the user does not do a forward roll within 500 ms of touching the ground, Jane's health is decreased
 	2. Jane should not be able to walk through enemies; they should block her path
 	3. Jane should be able to walk past staircases, ladders and other objects
 5. Combat
 	1. Jane should be able to punch enemies
+	2. There should be at least 3 different types of punches
 	1. Jane should be able to kick enemies
+	2. There should be at least 3 different types of kicks
 	1. Jane should be able to shoot enemies with her pistol
 	2. Jane should only be able to shoot when she has at least one round in her pistol
 6. Enemies